 The ROP Review is also reviewing the policy approach for Employment Areas.
 As noted in the Urban Structure Discussion Paper, it is recognized that there are a number of other uses that may be appropriate within Employment Areas due to their character, ancillary nature, or the function they serve by providing support to the primary uses within an Employment Area.
 As the Region has stated, it is important that Employment Areas can provide an appropriate mix of amenities and open space to serve those who work in the area.
 It is also important that the ROP enables appropriate opportunities for a fully-diversified economic base, maintaining a range and choice of suitable sites for employment uses and complementary/supportive uses that take into account the needs of existing and future businesses.
 The ROP currently provides limited policy direction on how ancillary and/or complementary/supportive uses should be planned for within Employment Areas.
-There is an opportunity to review and refine this policy direction through the current ROP

-Review and we support the policy approach of a broad interpretation of complementary/supportive uses in Employment Areas in order to plan for complete and walkable communities.
+There is an opportunity to review and refine this policy direction through the current ROP Review and we support the policy approach of a broad interpretation of complementary/supportive uses in Employment Areas in order to plan for complete and walkable communities.

-With respect to the finalized Amendment 1 changes to the Growth Plan, we ask that the Region continue to expedite the Municipal Comprehensive Review (MCR) process based on the current in-effect Growth Plan (2019) with Amendment 1 and we respectfully recommend that the Region incorporate the 2051 forecasts into the current MCR process as soon as possible.
+With respect to the finalized Amendment 1 changes to the Growth Plan, we ask that the Region continue to expedite the Municipal Comprehensive Review (MCR) process based on the current in-effect Growth Plan (2020) with Amendment 1 and we respectfully recommend that the Region incorporate the 2051 forecasts into the current MCR process as soon as possible.
 This was also supported by the Town of Milton in Staff Report DS-022-20 dated July 20, 2020, which outlined the Town's comments on proposed Amendment 1 changes.

-We feel that our client's lands can be serviced cost-effectively and efficiently as they are an extension of existing employment land.
-Our request to have our client's lands included in the Milton Urban Boundary is consistent with the Provincially recognized Employment Areas (PSEZs).
-The addition of these lands within the Milton Urban Boundary meets the Region's criteria for a minor and technical employment boundary revision to ensure the Urban Boundary is clear and logical.
+We feel that our client's lands can be serviced cost-effectively and efficiently utilizing the existing and planned infrastructure that currently serves the planned communities north of Britannia Road in Milton.
+The lands are physically suitable and conveniently located close to existing and planned 400 series highways and our request to have our client's lands included in the Milton Urban Boundary is consistent with the Provincially recognized Employment Areas and the Region's identified potential locations for urban area expansion for employment uses.
+The addition of these lands within the Milton Urban Boundary will also contribute towards Milton achieving the 50/50 (jobs/population) split as previously set out and contribute to the development of complete and walkable communities.
 We request that you consider the inclusion of these lands as Urban Area to accommodate the Provincial growth target to 2041.